MatthewWid/better-sse/README.md

 	<a href="https://github.com/MatthewWid/better-sse"><img src="https://img.shields.io/github/stars/MatthewWid/better-sse?style=social" /></a>
 </p>

-A dead simple, dependency-less, spec-compliant server-side events implementation for Node, written in TypeScript.
+A dead simple, dependency-less, spec-compliant server-sent events implementation for Node, written in TypeScript.

-This package aims to be the easiest to use, most compliant and most streamlined solution to server-side events with Node that is framework-agnostic and feature-rich.
+This package aims to be the easiest to use, most compliant and most streamlined solution to server-sent events with Node that is framework-agnostic and feature-rich.

 Please consider starring the project [on GitHub ⭐](https://github.com/MatthewWid/better-sse).